-1 https://www.devenir.com/research/2021-midyear-devenir-hsa-research-report/
+1 https://www.devenir.com/research/2022-midyear-devenir-hsa-research-report/

-2 https://www.kff.org/report-section/ehbs-2020-summary-of-findings/
+2 https://www.kff.org/report-section/ehbs-2022-summary-of-findings/

 Neither Bank of America nor any of its affiliates or employees provide legal, tax or accounting advice.
 You should consult your legal and/or tax advisors before making any financial decisions.
-This material should be regarded as general information on health care considerations and is not intended to provide specific health care advice.

 Please consult with your own attorney or tax advisor to understand the tax and legal consequences of establishing and maintaining an HSA account, Health FSA, and/or HRA plan.